Rare Beauty - Chapel

 The Chaplaincy team is a multi faith team and is led by Ref Paul Nash.
 Pictured is Rev Nash, Victoria and Sister Florence.

-You can here to read about Reverend Paul Nash and the chaplaincy team.
+You can read about Reverend Paul Nash and the chaplaincy team here.

 The Rare Beauty project has been designed to encourage people to want to know more about what is happening in the images.
-We have introduced beauty into every day scenes that people with rare diseases find themselves and through these images we will tell the story of the people, their families, friends and hospital staff involved in their care.
+We have introduced beauty into everyday scenes that people with rare diseases find themselves in and through these images - we will tell the story of the people, their families, friends and hospital staff involved in their care.
 We are grateful to BBC Children in Need for their support and to Birmingham Children's Hospital for their assistance.

 If you wish to discuss this project or reproduce any images or story please contact ceri@samebutdifferentcic.org.uk.
 The photographer on this project is Ceridwen Hughes (www.ceridwenhughes.com)